MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_RenameFlightEnabled** - Whether the flight for the rename feature is enabled

-- **Data_RetryNumber** - Integer that indicates how many times the save operation retires
+- **Data_RetryNumber** - Integer that indicates how many times the save operation retries

 - **Data_SaveInitiateKind** - Integer that indicates how the save was initiated